Dobby233Liu/node-bullshit-generator/docs/lib.md

 const bullshit = new Bullshit();
 ```

-Now you can use functions like:
+Now you can generate an article with:

 ```js
 bullshit.生成();